Andrew920528/mandarin-speech-to-text/README.md

-# DDSC Text to Speech
+# Text to Speech Conversion Tool

 This project uses the Whisper API to transcribe Mandarin audio to text.